 You will never hear that “violence is on a general trend decline”, but you will hear of all the episodes of violence.
 And of all the times that violence has been increasing in this or that city.

-And that despite the fact that violence, says Pinker, is a on general decline.
+And that despite the fact that violence, says Pinker, is on a general decline.

 Pinker also introduces research showing how news has gotten gloomier over the years.